getsops/sops/README.rst

 And then run `sops example.json`.

-This will require 2 master keys from different key groups in order to decrypt the file.
+The threshold (`shamir_threshold`) is set to 2, so this configuration will require master keys from two of the three different key groups in order to decrypt the file.
 You can then decrypt the file the same way as with any other SOPS file:

 .. code:: yaml